 You will need some type of mask or one that you made yourself (like mine here) It was not as difficult as it may seem; you can interpret a face so many ways to be completely original and even more ‘artsy’!
-Myself, go big or go home!
+I decided; go big or go home! (over 2x human size)

 DIY Concrete Face Mold Supplies: